stephanemora/azure-docs.fr-fr/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_delete_jobstep"></a>sp_delete_jobstep

-Supprime une étape de travail d’un travail.
+Supprime une étape d'un travail.

 #### <a name="syntax"></a>Syntaxe